RifeLab/Field-Book-Sandbox/docs/fields.md

 imported from a file, from a BrAPI-enabled database, or created from scratch.

-Each field has a unique name, an import date, and a set of `entries` which represent the experimental units on which data will be collected (e.g., plots, plants).
-Once data is collected and exported for a given field it will display the dates of last edit and export.
+Each field is displayed in the list with an icon that matches its import source, its name, and its number of `entries` which represent the experimental units on which data will be collected (e.g., plots, plants).
+The icon can be pressed to set the field as the active field.
+Any other part of the field item can be pressed to open the field detail view.

 <figure align="center" class="image">
   <img src="_static/images/fields/fields_list_item.png" width="325px">
-  <figcaption><i>A sample field with a name, import/edit/export dates, and number of
+  <figcaption><i>A sample field with a name, number of
-entries</i></figcaption>
+entries, and csv import icon</i></figcaption>
 </figure>

 When importing from a file, each row in the file reprents an `entry`.
 Each entry within a field must have the following:

 - A `unique identifier`, which is used internally by Field Book to associate data with the specific entry.
 It must be unique across all of your fields.
 - A `primary identifier`, and a `secondary identifier`.
-These set the order of advancement through the field's entries, and can be whatever makes the most sense for your experiment.
-Most often they are numbers from the experimental design (e.g., row/plot, row/column, range/plot).
+These remain visible while advancing through the field's entries, and can be whatever makes the most sense for your experiment.
+The optional Quick GoTo setting makes them editable, so it can be advantageous to make one of them the plot number if you plan to use it.
+That way a plot number edit can be used to jump to a specific plot.
+Common choices are row/plot, range/plot, rep/plot, etc.

 <figure align="center" class="image">
   <img src="_static/images/fields/fields_import_format.png" width="900px">